Kat2bk/Sprint-Challenge-API/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+Node.js is used to optimize designing web applications using JavaScript and Express is a framework used to further this process using middleware.
+Node has access to thousands of packages (NPM).
 1. Understand and explain the use of Middleware.
 1. The basic principles of the REST architectural style.
 1. Understand and explain the use of Express Routers.